MetaMask/metamask-docs/snaps/reference/permissions.md

 ## Endowments

+### Snap-defined timeouts

+Many of the endowments defined below entail having MetaMask run arbitrary code defined in the Snap.
+The default execution timeout is 60000ms, that is one minute.

+This execution timeout can be modified by adding a caveat `maxRequestTime` to the permission.
+It can take values from `5000` (5 seconds) all the way to `180000` (3 minutes).
+The following endowments accept this caveat:

+- `endowment:cronjob`
+- `endowment:rpc`
+- `endowment:transaction-insight`

 ### `endowment:cronjob`

 To run periodic actions for the user (cron jobs), a Snap must request the `endowment:cronjob` permission.